zalando/problem/README.md

 ### Micronaut Framework
 Users of the [Micronaut Framework](https://micronaut.io) are highly encouraged to check out [Micronaut Problem JSON ](https://micronaut-projects.github.io/micronaut-problem-json/snapshot/guide/), a library that seemlessly integrates problems into Micronaut error processing.

+### Quarkus Framework
+Users of the [Quarkus Framework](https://quarkus.io/) are highly encouraged to check out [Quarkus RESTeasy Problem Extension](https://github.com/TietoEVRY/quarkus-resteasy-problem/), a library that seemlessly integrates problems into Quarkus RESTeasy/JaxRS error processing.
+It also handles Problem-family exceptions from `org.zalando:problem` library.